Zane-/Zane-.github.io/docs/getting_started/index.md

 ### Installing Build Tools

-Now that we've installed Ubuntu, if you open it in `Windows Terminal`, you should see something like this:
+Now that we've installed Ubuntu, if you open it in Windows Terminal, you should see something like this:

 ```sh
 zane@Zane-PC:~$ _
 ```

-This is called the command prompt — used for entering commands to your Linux system.
+This is called the _command prompt_ — used for entering commands to your Linux system.
 Let's start by installing some useful packages.
 Paste the following command into your terminal (you may need to use `Ctrl+Shift+V`) and press `Enter`:

 ```sh
 sudo apt-get update && sudo apt-get install -y bat build-essential libssl-dev \